About Starfall Education Foundation

 Diana has more than 20 years accounting experience in various industries within the private sector, including real estate development, property management, construction, and agriculture.
 She holds a Bachelor's Degree in Economics from University of California San Diego.
 Prior to her current position as Director of Finance at SPS Studios, she was the Controller for JMI Realty, a real estate development company.

-Led by Stephen Schutz, Roger Wilson, and Helen Parker, Starfall is produced by a dedicated and talented team of educators, writers, artists, designers, animators, musicians, programmers, quality engineers, and systems specialists.
+Led by Stephen Schutz, Roger Wilson, Helen Parker, Deanna Berget, and Mark Misiano, Starfall is produced by a dedicated and talented team of educators, writers, artists, designers, animators, musicians, programmers, quality engineers, and systems specialists.

 Led by Gina Morgan.
-Supported by Brandon Barnes, Dale Beisel, Craig Deeley, Terrence Keller, Art Morgan, Julie Quinsay, and Jason Truxal.
+Supported by Brandon Barnes, Dale Beisel, Craig Deeley, Terrence Keller, Art Morgan, and Julie Quinsay.